 How do you think these habits will change your life?
 This is why habits are important when it comes to managing your life.

-Imagine if your goal is to save $30,000 to travel to Europe for a month and you have automated your habits of saving and budgeting, do you think this goal is going to be achievable?
+Imagine if your goal is to save $30,000 to travel to Europe for a month and you have automated the habits to save and budget for the trip, do you think you will achieve the goal?
 Of course, it is just a matter of time.

 This is why habits are extremely important in determining your life.
-The results you get in your life right now is mainly because of your habits.
+The results you get in your life right now are mainly because of your habits.

 Oh, I forgot to mention, you can also learn how to build and automate your income so that you don’t have to worry about your income and this free up your time to do something else that is more meaningful and exciting in your life.

 2. Manage Your Energy

 If you want to manage your life, you must learn to manage your energy.
 I used to think that I have all the energy in the world and I can stay up late and work long hours without feeling tired.

 Now, as my age grows, I truly find that I have less energy and I really need to learn how to manage it before all kinds of illnesses come to me.